Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $9.99 per month / $39.99 per year

-Runkeeper is easily among the most popular running apps and for good reason.
+Runkeeper is easily among the most popular running apps, and for good reason.
 It works really well.
-The app features a variety of training regimes, tracking tools, goals, progress reports, and more.
+The app features various training regimes, tracking tools, goals, progress reports, and more.
 That includes support for wearables like Wear OS, Garmin watches, and some other Bluetooth devices.
 The free version gives you tracking and logging as well as basic stats.
 The pro version has all of the fun stuff.
-The monthly subscription is absurdly expensive and we don’t recommend it.
+The monthly subscription is absurdly expensive, and we don’t recommend it.
 Those who go pro should probably pay by the year.
 It’s vastly cheaper that way.
 Strava is another good app that does a lot of the same stuff as Runkeeper.

 Runmore 5K Trainer

 Price: Free / $0.99 per month / $2.99 once

 Runmore 5K Trainer is a simple, easy running app with native Wear OS support.
 It works like other running apps in this space.
 You start out easy with 60 seconds of running followed by 90 seconds of walking and work your way up to running a 5K.
 The UI is super simple, and there aren’t a ton of extras.
 The premium version adds Google Fit support and a dark theme along with ad-free usage.
 This is an excellent option for people who like to keep it simple.
 We also really appreciate there being a subscription option or a one-off payment model.